terra-campaigns/arrival/campaign/part02/chap012.md

 ## Intro

-- New sanity mechanics
+- New sanity mechanics: scenes finish with sanity checks, if appropriate
-- Combat mechanics and role play
+- Combat mechanics and roleplay
-	- All NPCs have initiative of 12
+	- All NPCs have initiative of 12, PCs navigate around.
-	- Toll either Morale or Intellect if there is a hit creature
+	- NPCs round:
-	- Based on roll, NPCs talk to PCs
+		- 1. Morale/Instinct (if appropriate)
-	- Consider dynamic positioning, terrain and strategy
+		- 2. Chatter and dynamic positioning
-	- Attacks
+		- 3. Actions (attacks)

 ## Strong start